The Dinner Party: About the work

 The Dinner Party was created by artist Judy Chicago, with the assistance of numerous volunteers, with the goal to "end the ongoing cycle of omission in which women were written out of the historical record."
+According to the artist, “The Dinner Party suggests that women have the capacity to be prime symbol-makers, to remake the world in our own image and likeness” (SNYDER, 1981, p.
+31).

 The table is triangular and measures 48 feet (14.63 m) on each side.
 There are 13 place settings on each of the table's sides, making 39 in all.
 Wing I honors women from Prehistory to the Roman Empire, Wing II honors women from the beginnings of Christianity to the Reformation and Wing III from the American Revolution to feminism.

 Each place setting features a table runner embroidered with the woman's name and images or symbols relating to her accomplishments, with a napkin, utensils, a glass or goblet, and a plate.
 Many of the plates feature a butterfly- or flower-like sculpture representing a vulva.
 A cooperative effort of female and male artisans, The Dinner Party celebrates traditional female accomplishments such as textile arts (weaving, embroidery, sewing) and china painting, which have been framed as craft or domestic art, as opposed to the more culturally valued, male-dominated fine arts.

 While the piece is composed of typical craftwork such as needlepoint and china painting and normally considered low art, "Chicago made it clear that she wants The Dinner Party to be viewed as high art, that she still subscribes to this structure of value: 'I'm not willing to say a painting and a pot are the same thing,' she has stated.
 'It has to do with intent.
 I want to make art.'

-The white floor of triangular porcelain tiles, called the Heritage Floor, is inscribed with the names of a further 998 notable women (and one man, Kresilas, mistakenly included as he was thought to have been a woman called Cresilla), each associated with one of the place settings.
+The white floor of triangular porcelain tiles, called the Heritage Floor, is inscribed with the names of a further 998 notable women (and one man, Kresilas, an ancient Greek sculptor, mistakenly included as he was thought to have been a woman called Cresilla), each associated with one of the place settings.

-The Elizabeth A. Sackler Foundation donated The Dinner Party to the Brooklyn Museum, where it is now permanently housed in the Elizabeth A. Sackler Center for Feminist Art, which opened in March 2007.
+In 2002, the Elizabeth A. Sackler Foundation purchased and donated The Dinner Party to the Brooklyn Museum, where it lives in the Elizabeth A. Sackler Center for Feminist Art, which opened in March 2007.

 In 2018, Chicago created a limited edition set of functional plates based on the Dinner Party designs.
 The designs that were reproduced were Elizabeth I, Primordial Goddess, Amazon, and Sappho.